 For the best bang for your buck, you may want to opt for a condo in Maui.

 The Kaanapali area offers beachfront 2-bedroom condos that sleep 4.
-Each of had a full kitchen and a pool and were priced at only $1300 for 6 nights.
+Each of them had a full kitchen and a pool and was priced at only $1300 for 6 nights.

 Total for 6 Nights: $1300